Fellows are afforded broad exposure to all aspects of adult and congenital cardiac surgery.

-You will meet your Program Director and mentor to devise a training schedule commensurate with your level of training, as well as mutually agreed upon goals and objectives.
+Upon beginning the fellowship, you will meet with the program director and your mentor to develop a rotation schedule commensurate with your level of training, as well as mutually agreed upon goals and objectives.

-A detailed and comprehensive didactic curriculum is offered for fellows in our training program.
+A detailed and comprehensive didactic curriculum is offered for fellows in the Cardiovascular Surgery Fellowship.

-The fellow is expected to participate in hospital call during this fellowship.
-This includes intensive care unit call on both weekdays and weekends, in-hospital call on operative days and out-of-hospital call on weekends.
-Frequently it is one call every five to six days.
+Call duties include intensive care unit call on both weekdays and weekends, in-hospital call on operative days and out-of-hospital call on weekends.
+On average, duties include one call every five to six days.

 Formal seminars on thoracic and cardiovascular surgical problems are scheduled several times each week.
 Fellows are also encouraged to attend seminars and lectures in general surgery and allied medical fields.

-To ensure you gain proficiency and develop the corresponding technical skills, your performance is monitored throughout this program.
-You are formally evaluated by your supervising faculty member following the completion of each clinical rotation.
-The program director reviews these evaluations and assigns a satisfactory/unsatisfactory grade.
-In addition, you regularly evaluate the faculty to ensure your educational goals are being met.
+Fellows are formally evaluated by their supervising faculty members after completing each clinical rotation.
+The program director reviews these evaluations and assigns a satisfactory or unsatisfactory grade.
+In addition, fellows regularly evaluate the faculty to ensure that their educational goals are being met.